John Cage Online

 piano demonstration — Real Audio video of Margaret Leng Tan demonstrating

 how to prepare the piano for "Bacchanle."
-A Real Audio sound interview with MLT on the prepared piano can be
+A Real Audio sound interview with

 - The

-Piano Works — liner notes written by Stephen Drury
+Seasons, Cheap Imitation, ASLSP — liner notes written by Stephen Drury

 - 4'33"